 Instead, consider placing the container on your front porch or even interspersed in your landscaping.
 Avoid windy spots as much as possible.

 6. Water & Feed as Necessary

-After a month or so, you may need to help your plants along with an organic plant food that's designed for fruits and vegetables, applying it per the product label's instructions.
+After a month or so, you may need to help your plants along with an organic plant food that's designed for fruits and vegetables.

 7. Stake as Needed